Book a free farm tour to see Slievenacloy Nature Reserve, Mallon Farm or Portloughan Farm.

 All farm visits are free and spaces are limited.
-Book your place on any of the below farm visits by emailing Jonathan – email@example.com.
-Name, email address and phone number will be required to book.
+Book your place on any of the below farm visits by emailing Jonathan – firstname.lastname@example.org.
+Name, email address, phone number and emergency contact details will be required to book.

 Northern Ireland Farm Tour Schedule

 This farm tour offers plenty of discussion around High Nature Value (HNV) farming and ecosystem services.
 Across Forthouse Farm’s 120 hectares, NFFN NI’s Chair, Michael, runs a traditional ‘suckler cattle’ herd of Irish Moiled Cattle, which are a Rare Breeds Survival Trust focus species.
 The herd are ideally suited to graze natural grassland in a marginal setting, providing the perfect conditions for wildflowers, orchids, butterflies and moths, as well as fungi, birdlife, mammals, reptiles and amphibians.
 Due to the species-rich grasslands and rare species found there, Fortfarm is recognised as an Area of Special Scientific Interest (ASSI).

 Mallon Farm – 10am -12pm, Friday 5th November